3l-d1abl0/DurationDetective/README.md

 ```
 ## Use case
 I have been using it personally for planning hours before diving into any Course videos or before Planning to binge watch any Television Series.
-Gives me a rough estimate of How much time consuming it can be
+Gives me a rough estimate of How much time consuming it can be.
+Migrating it from mu original [Repo](https://github.com/3l-d1abl0/Utilities/tree/master/DurationCheck) for individual tracking.